|

 it operates.
 (It lies by omission.)

-simply relying on what the group says about itself, is like walking
+and/or simply relying on what the group says about itself, is like

-blindly in.
-Those unwilling to ask hard questions of the group, or
+walking blindly in.
+Those unwilling to ask hard questions of the

-accept glib answers, can also be setting themselves up for recruitment.
+group, or who accept glib answers, can also be setting themselves up

 Of course, this assumes that the answers to the research or questions

-asked are more important to the potential recruit than what the cult
+asked are more important to the potential recruit than the apparent importance of what the cult

 may be offering.
 The nature of the group has to be a priority - the